vishnu350/rs-mainspring-winder/README.md

 To generate the STL files for the various different sizes of all the RS winder parts, jsut clone this repo and execute the Python FreeCAD script using the following command:<br />
 `freecadcmd generate_stl.py`

-**NOTE:** *Only customize the RS winder if the pre-generated STL files do not fit your needs.*

-# Using the RS winder
-1. Place the plunger into the housing barrel.
-2. Place the mainspring into the arbour on the winder part.
-3. Use a tweezer to latch the anchor onto the mainspring hole.
-4. Carefully put the housing barrel and winder parts together.
-Take care **not to wind in reverse** as this will unlatch the anchor.
-5. Wind the mainspring until (both) end tails of the mainspring sticks out.
-Gently push it in **such that both tails are in the barrel**.
-Continue to wind a little bit more until it goes in completely and can no longer be seen.
-6. Once done, **unwind** by twisting in the reverse direction until there is **no more backpressure** from the mainspring. **The anchor should naturally unlatch**, allowing you to easily take off the winder base part.
-If the mainspring is still latched, then gently unwind a little bit more.
-7. Next, place the actual mainspring barrel inside the barrel bowl recess and plug it into the housing barrel.
-8. Place the housing+bowl parts on a level surface, apply some downward force to hold it together, and then press the plunger.
-All done!
-9. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler pin to wind up a fancy Swiss mainspring.

 # Warnings and Tips
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
 Only use this on your beloved grandfather's vintage Rolex if you are confident in doing so.
 - Take your time to properly **fashion the stapler pin to the right size**.
 If it is not correct, it will easily get unhooked while winding or may even cause the winding base arbour to break.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
 Watch the [Youtube video](https://youtu.be/OAfQTk89P3s) for an elegant way to do this.
 - Be very careful with the winder base part!
 Although it may appear sturdy, **dropping it will most likely break the arbour**.
+Consider using the winder base hole version with dowel pins instead.
 - Double check if the plunger base is **level, round and flat**.
 If it isnt, work it down with a metal file or sandpaper.
 - Make sure to **apply downward force** while plunging the mainspring back in, otherwise it may fail to pop back into the barrel.
 - It is good to **lubricate** the housing barrel walls and mainspring before winding it in.
 This reduces winding stress and also makes it easier to plunge later on.